prarthnabisht/us-petroleum-market-analytics_EIA/README.md

 ### Setup
 1. Clone this repo into Databricks Repos (Settings → Linked Accounts → add GitHub token → Repos → Add Repo)
-2. Create a cluster (Runtime 15.4 LTS or higher)
+2. Create a cluster (Runtime 15.4 LTS or higher) OR use the default free cluster provided in Databricks free edition like I have used.
 3. Open `Bronze_Ingest` and replace `YOUR_EIA_API_KEY` with your actual key

 ### Run order